smaroukis/landing-page/README.md

-It's a simple landing page for my website at maroukis.net.
+It's a simple hand crafted landing page for my website at <https://maroukis.net>.